Who Can Enroll?

 Los Angeles, CA 90024

 Courses with enrollment limits that fill are closed to further enrollment.
 However, many of these limited courses support wait lists.
-To be added to a wait list add the course to your cart and complete the checkout process or call the Enrollment Office at (310) 825-9971 .
+To be added to a wait list add the course to your cart, click "add to wait list" and complete the check-out process or call the Enrollment Office at (310) 825-9971 .
 You will not be charged.

 As spaces open, wait-listed students are contacted, offered space, and provided enrollment instructions.
 Priority is given to certificate candidates who need to complete high-demand sections for their program.
 Wait-listed students who remain unsuccessful are automatically sent an early notice of all sections of the same course offered in the upcoming term.